JYC0413/stockbot-on-groq/README.md

 ## Quickstart

 You will need an open-source LLMs to run the application.
-If you're not able to host a LLM, you can use public GaiaNet nodes, which is free right now.
+If you're not able to host a LLM, you can use public Gaia nodes, which is free right now.

 To get started locally, you can run the following: